On June 14, Politico (Belgium) published an interview with Pakistani Foreign Minister Hina Rabbani Khar with many noteworthy contents.

 However, the slow progress and low efficiency of projects within the China-Pakistan Economic Corridor (CPEC) raise many questions.

-According to Ms. Hina Rabbani Khar, the US remains a unique power, with the ability to “shape the international norms” that Pakistan pursues.
+According to Ms. Hina Rabbani Khar, the US is still a special power, with the ability to “shape the international norms” that Pakistan pursues.
 Meanwhile, the greatest value that Beijing brings to Islamabad is “an economic model that can lift the country out of poverty.”

-In the current context, Pakistan’s economic cooperation with China is dominating.
-Beijing has affirmed that it will refinance soon after Islamabad repays its $1.3 billion debt in the coming weeks.
-Earlier, the International Monetary Fund (IMF) could not reach an agreement with Pakistan at the expert level on a $1.1 billion bailout package to avoid bankruptcy.
+In the current context, Pakistan's economic cooperation with China is dominating.
+Beijing has affirmed that it will soon refinance Islamabad after Islamabad repays its $1.3 billion debt in the coming weeks.
+Previously, the International Monetary Fund (IMF) could not reach an agreement with Pakistan at the expert level on a $1.1 billion bailout package to avoid bankruptcy.

 However, Ms. Hina Rabbani Khar said that neither the US nor China can help Pakistan solve the urgent problem of the Taliban.
 Now, Pakistan is having difficulty controlling security at the border due to the Taliban's destabilizing behavior.
 However, she emphasized: "We do not welcome any country to deploy forces to solve the above problem."
 According to her, diplomacy is the right way to handle this situation.